jdhao/blog_source/nvim_copy_from_remote_via_osc52.md

 Now your local clipboard content should become "hello".

-# Set up OSC 52 support in ZOC terminal
+# Enable OSC 52 support in ZOC terminal

 [ZOC terminal](https://www.emtec.com/zoc/) has added support for OSC-52 terminal sequence in version 8.01.0, as indicated by [its change log](https://www.emtec.com/downloads/zoc/zoc_changes.txt).